Travel.State.Gov >

 Remember that local authorities are responsible for investigating and prosecuting crime committed in Pakistan

-See our travel tips for Women Travelers.
+See our travel tips for Women Travelers

 The Government of Pakistan requires travelers age 12 and over be fully vaccinated against COVID-19.
-Please visit the Embassy's COVID-19 page for more information on COVID-19 in Pakistan.

 Basic medical care is available in major Pakistani cities but is limited in rural areas.
 Facilities in cities vary in quality and range of services and may be below U.S. standards; facilities in rural areas are consistently below U.S. standards.
 Medical facilities require pre-payment for services, and most do not accept credit cards.

-Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
+Care providers in Pakistan do not accept insurance.
+With the exception of State and military hospitals, providers will require payment before treatment.
 See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.